Why Recurring Revenue Should Be On Your Radar

 Why Isn't Everyone Doing ItThe value added resellers (VARs), integrators, solution providers, etc. of equipment intensive solutions need to adopt the recurring revenue models.
 But, take a look at the food chain of the technology equipment industry:

 - The hardware or equipment manufacturers sell through distribution.

 It requires intensive capital, asset management, UCC filings, credit decisions, billing, and of course the glamorous world of collections.
-So unless the VAR's have all those areas of expertise and a boatload of capital, growing through recurring revenue seems unlikely.
+So unless the integrators have all those areas of expertise and a boatload of capital, growing through recurring revenue seems unlikely.

 Trying To Find Recurring Revenue In All The Wrong Places

 Companies who try to accomplish the recurring revenue model through traditional monthly payment options like $1 buyout or fair market value leasing face challenges.
 Unfortunately, the way a monthly payment option ends is counter intuitive to a recurring revenue model.
 Take a capital expense (CAPEX) monthly payment option like a $1 buyout.
 At the end of the term the customer owns the equipment, but not the service or subscription.
 And traditional operating expense (OPEX) monthly payments are flowered with fair market value (FMV) options at the end or return.
 Both payment types are unaligned with recurring revenue and possibly unbundle a key component of the monthly stream.

 So how can solution providers successfully sell to increase recurring revenue?